Glossary

 President Cutaway Collar:

-This is the same style as the President Collar but with a wider collar spread giving the shirt a more contemporary feel.
+Similar to the President Spread Collar but with a wider collar spread giving the shirt a more contemporary feel.
 The wide spread leaves plenty of room for the largest neck tie knots.
+More info here.

 President Semi Spread Collar: